Nagendra1997/mesibo-documentation/index.md

 ```javascript
 Participant.attach(elementId, on_attached, retryTimeout, maxRetries)
 ```
-In case you are using an DOM framework and the HTML element you need to display the stream is not created at the moment you call attach, you can try reattaching after a small delay or a timeout, which can be specified in `retryTimeout`.
+In case you are using a DOM framework and the HTML element you need to display the stream is not created at the moment you call attach, you can try reattaching after a small delay or a timeout, which can be specified in `retryTimeout`.
 You can also specify the maximum number of attempts to attach in `maxRetries`.
 If the element is not available even after `maxRetries` is reached, attach will fail.
-In this case `on_attached` will be called with `false`.
-If attach is successfull it will be called with `true`
+In this case, `on_attached` will be called with `false`.
+If attach is successful it will be called with `true`

 Arguments
 - **elementId** - The ID of the HTML element where the stream is to be displayed